 Looking to switch up your basic, tonal locks without a full on commitment?
 You may want to give subtle balayage a chance.
 This style of highlighting applies color to only certain parts of the hair, specifically places where light catches or where color would fade out naturally. [click to continue…]

-Rose gold balayage is the love child of the subtle highlighting technique and an up-incoming sumptuous shade.
+Rose gold balayage is the love child of the subtle highlighting technique and an up-and-coming sumptuous shade.
 Balayage uses a sweeping method to paint the hair without using foil.
 This natural approach allows the choice of fun colors, such as rose gold, which is a tempting consideration for brunettes, redheads and blondes likewise.

 A partial balayage is a freehand coloring technique, when you apply highlights only to specific areas instead of throughout the whole head — generally, the top layer, or just around the face.
 Let`s see the best examples of this trend! [click to continue…]